PlanterApp/planter_blog/content/posts/the-importance-of-litter-in-your-garden/index.md

 ### A Look at What I’m Doing

 My current yard has a lot of trees.
-The bloom season in Arizona is plentiful, and they all fall to the ground quickly.
+The bloom season in Arizona is plentiful, and they all fall to the ground quickly when the summer heat comes in.
 I’ve raked this detritus into a ring around the trees, making sure the root flare is left exposed to the air around the trunk, which will help the soil hold water and return nutrients.

 ![Acacia tree with organic detritus](https://ucarecdn.com/a3fa2fca-e508-47c5-b599-7daf2d438d14/PXL_20250619_162530683.RAW-01.COVER.jpg)